 PAHO urges Caribbean to prepare for heatwave

-WASHINGTON, United States (CMC) — The Pan American Health Organization (PAHO) is warning Caribbean countries to be prepared to deal with the heatwaves that have so far affected Australia, Canada, the United States, Europe, India, Pakistan and Japan.
+WASHINGTON, DC, USA (CMC) — The Pan American Health Organization (PAHO) is warning Caribbean countries to be prepared to deal with the heatwaves that have so far affected Australia, Canada, the United States, Europe, India, Pakistan, and Japan.

-PAHO noted that over the past 12 months, at least 24 countries in the Americas have been affected by heatwaves.
-They include the Bahamas, Barbados, Jamaica, Mexico and the Dominican Republic.
+PAHO noted that over the past 12 months at least 24 countries in the Americas have been affected by heatwaves.
+It said they include The Bahamas, Barbados, Jamaica, Mexico, and the Dominican Republic.

+“Weather forecasts for South America predict heatwaves could increase heat-induced stress, reduce the availability of water, increase the risk of forest fires and the loss of crops.
+Heatwaves can also cause power cuts — reducing access to cool air, refrigeration and air conditioning.”

-PAHO said it has developed communication materials to enable members of the public to be prepared, as well as a guide to help countries in the Americas formulate contingency plans to address heatwaves.
+As a result, PAHO said it has developed communication materials to enable the public to be prepared, as well as a guide to help countries in the Americas formulate contingency plans to address heatwaves.

+It warned that exposure to heat may cause severe symptoms such as heatstroke, due to the body's inability to regulate temperature.

+“People experiencing this may present with hot, dry and red skin; rapid pulse; nausea; cramps and loss of consciousness, which may lead to coma and death.
+The majority of deaths due to heatwaves are caused by the worsening of infectious or chronic conditions.
+Other symptoms include edema in the lower limbs, heat rash on the neck, cramps, headache, irritability, lethargy, and weakness.”

-PAHO said people with a higher risk of experiencing complications or death during a heatwave are children, older adults and those with chronic conditions that require daily medication and that reaction to heat depends on each person's ability to adapt and serious effects can appear suddenly.
+PAHO said people with a higher risk of experiencing complications or death during a heatwave are children, older adults, and those with chronic conditions that require daily medication.
+Reactions to heat depend on each person's ability to adapt, and serious effects can appear suddenly.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive